fbpx

 RSC Mission Statement.

-In 2024 we have introduced Behaviour Point Averages (BPAs) to support the idea that our daily actions and decisions play a crucial role in shaping who we are and who we become in the future.
-We support students to make positive choices and invest in their personal growth and development, so that individuals have the opportunity to create a brighter and more fulfilling future for themselves.
+In 2024 we introduced Behaviour Point Averages (BPAs) to support the idea that our daily actions and decisions play a crucial role in shaping who we are and who we become in the future.
+This supports us building High Expectations for ourselves and to make positive choices and invest in our personal growth and development, so that individuals have the opportunity to create a brighter and more fulfilling future for themselves.

 Every RSC student has an individual dashboard that gives them high quality and timely feedback on 6 learning behaviours that we believe are critical for their success: Attendance, Being on time to each class, Submitting Learning Tasks, Being ‘Ready to Learn’, Being ‘Focussed on Learning’, and Being a ‘Respectful Community Member’.